DataONEorg/ca/README.md

 following sections are a synopsis of how all the CAs were created and how various CA functions can be run using OpenSSL alone.
 The `ca` shell script automates most of these functions, so their inclusion here is mainly as a reference and not intended for typical usage.

-(For more information on OpenSSL, see [openssl.org](https://www.openssl.org))
+For more information on OpenSSL, see [openssl.org](https://www.openssl.org).
+For more detail on the configuration files (`openssl.cnf` or `openssl.tmpl`), see [the openssl documentation](https://www.openssl.org/docs/man1.1.1/man5/config.html) or [this Openssl.conf walkthrough](https://www.phildev.net/ssl/opensslconf.html)

 ### SHA-256 Updates, Cross-Signing, and Naming Scheme